What is Homeowners Insurance and Do I Need it in NYC?

 Note that there is a difference in master policy between a co-op and a condo.

-Your mortgage lender requires you to have homeowner’s insurance, but if you own a co-op, the lender is just fine that you have been added to the building’s master policy.
+Your mortgage lender requires you to have homeowner’s insurance, but if you own a co-op, the lender is fine with you having been added to the building’s master policy.

 Lenders require that you pay for the master policy.